 VLANs What is it?

 Let’s return our main lesson again.
-VLANs (Virtual Local Area Networks) help you to build new child broadcast domains in one switch or in one broadcast domain.
-After Configuring VLANs, each VLAN become a single broadcast domain and without routing, there is no communication between Virtual LANs.
+Virtual Local Area Networks help you to build new child broadcast domains in one switch or in one broadcast domain.
+After Configuring VLANs, each Virtual LAN become a single broadcast domain and without routing, there is no communication between Virtual LANs.

-Here, VLANs (Virtual Local Area Networks) can be thinked like small switches in the main switch.
+Here, Virtual LANs can be thinked like small switches in the main switch.

 On Cisco switches, all the ports are the member of VLAN 1 by default.
-So if no VLAN Configuration done, all the ports are in the same VLAN, VLAN 1.
-And they are in the same broadcast domain as mentioned above.
+So if no VLAN Configuration done, all the ports are in the same Virtual LAN, Virtual LAN 1.
+And they are in the same Broadcast Domain as mentioned above.

 What is Native VLAN?

-In this lesson, we have talked about VLAN definition, what is a VLAN simply and Native VLAN.
-Beside, we have remembered Collision and Broadcast domains.
-In the next lessons, we will learn more on VLANs and we will learn How to Configure VLANs.
+In this lesson, we have talked about Virtual LANdefinition, what is a VLAN simply and Native VLAN.
+Beside, we have remembered Collision and Broadcast Domains.
+In the next lessons, we will learn more on Virtual LANs and we will learn How to Configure VLANs.